 Up-Front Customer Loyalty Programs.
 Our up-front loyalty programs provide customers with incentives in the form of cash payments or IDEXX Points upon entering into multi-year agreements to purchase annual minimum amounts of future products or services.
 If a customer breaches its agreement, they are required to refund all or a portion of the up-front cash or IDEXX Points, or make other repayments, remedial actions, or both.
 Up-front incentives to customers in the form of cash or IDEXX Points are not made in exchange for distinct goods or services and are capitalized as customer acquisition costs within other current and long-term assets, which are subsequently recognized as a reduction to revenue over the term of the customer agreement.
 If these up-front incentives are subsequently utilized to purchase instruments, we allocate total consideration, including future committed purchases less up-front incentives and estimates of expected price adjustments, based on relative standalone selling prices to identified performance obligations and recognize instrument revenue and cost at the time of installation and customer acceptance.
+To the extent invoiced instrument revenue exceeds recognized instrument revenue, we record deferred revenue as a contract liability, which is subsequently recognized upon the purchase of future products and services.
 We have determined these agreements do not include a significant financing component.
 Differences between estimated and actual customer purchases may impact the amount and timing of revenue recognition.

-On December 31, 2019, our capitalized customer acquisition costs were \$137.4 million, of which approximately \$10.3 million was recognized as a reduction of revenue during the three months ended March 31, 2020.
-Furthermore, as a result of new up-front customer loyalty payments, net of subsequent recognition, our capitalized customer acquisition costs were \$138.2 million at March 31, 2020.
-We monitor customer purchases over the term of their agreement to assess the realizability of our capitalized customer acquisition costs and review estimates of variable consideration.
-Impairments, revenue adjustments that relate to performance obligations satisfied in prior periods, and contract modifications during the three months ended March 31, 2020, were not material.
+On December 31, 2019, our capitalized customer acquisition costs were \$137.4 million, of which approximately \$10.0 million and \$20.2 million were recognized as a reduction of revenue during the three and six months ended June 30, 2020.
+Furthermore, as a result of new up-front customer loyalty payments, net of subsequent recognition, our capitalized customer acquisition costs were \$146.0 million at June 30, 2020.
+We monitor customer purchases over the term of their agreement to assess the realizability of our capitalized customer acquisition.
+Impairments, revenue adjustments that relate to performance obligations satisfied in prior periods, and contract modifications during the three and six months ended June 30, 2020, were not material.